eberban/eberban/books/refgram/src/grammar/numbers.md

 ## Various usage of numbers

 Numbers have various usages which require different definitions and arguments.
-The wanted definition can be selected by ending the number with a particle of family __JI__ (__jie__ is infered if omitted). __jie__ is mandatory between consecutive numbers to tell them apart.
+The desired definition can be selected by ending the number with a particle of family __JI__ (__jie__ is inferred if omitted). __jie__ is mandatory between consecutive numbers to tell them apart.
 Particles other than __jie__ must be non-zero positive integer (no fractional part).

 - __ji__: `[E:tce* a] is (a group of) [number] things satisfying [A:(tca a)].`\
   Speaks about a set of expressed cardinality.
 - __jia__: `[E:tce* a] is (a group of) [number] things satisfying [A:(a)].`\
-  Same but use the raw property variant of sets definitions.
+  Same but uses the raw property variant of set definitions.
 - __jio__: `[E:tcu a] is (a group of) the only [number] things satisfying [A:(tca a)].`\
-  Those are the only things that satisfy the property.
-There doesn't exist something that is not in the set but satisfy A.
+  These are the only things that satisfy the property.
+There is nothing that satisfies A which is not in the set.
 - __jioa__: `[E:tcu a] is (a group of) the only [number] things satisfying [A:(a)].`\
-  Same but use the raw property variant of sets definitions.
+  Same but uses the raw property variant of set definitions.
 - __jiu__: `[E:tca a] is the [number]th member of sequence [A:blu a].`\
   Speaks about an element in an ordered list.
 - __jie__: `[E:tce gan] is the number [number] times [A:tce gan] (default: 1 unitless).`\
   `gan` is the word for a number, and both arguments are sets of numbers.
-Those sets allows to handle many numbers (ranges, approximations, or even arbitrarily constructed ones), and math operations are also defined using sets to distributivly operate on each value of the set.
-The __A__ argument allows to multiply this number with another number such as unit numbers ("1 meter", "1 kilogram", etc).
-The __A__ arguments defaults to __1 unitless__.
+These sets allow handling many numbers (ranges, approximations, or even arbitrarily constructed ones), and math operations are also defined using sets to distributively operate on each value of the set.
+The __A__ argument allows multiplying this number with another number such as unit numbers ("1 meter", "1 kilogram", etc).
+The __A__ argument defaults to __1 unitless__.

+Note that the _raw property of set definitions_ refers to the fact that sets have two types of predicates: one where a member must satisfy argument `(a)` and the other `(tca a)`.
+Many predicates expect their arguments to be sets, so the latter is usually used.
+The former allows accessing raw members, an example use case is dealing with nested sets.